isa-group/project-template-nodejs/README.md

 > You **SHOULD** use this task.

-This task excecutes other tasks while you are developing, the jshint task for example.
+This task executes other tasks while you are developing, the jshint task for example.
 You can choose what task are executed if you change something at `Grunfile.js` as following:

 ```js